zachpmanson/notes/notes/Notes/Software/Unix/Unix Programs/Vi(m)/Vi(m) Movement Origins.md

-Vi is a text editor created for Unix by Bill Joy in 1976.
-Its name is short for for visual mode, as it was a originally only a visual interface for ex, a line editor created by Joy and Chuck Haley.
-Its name has spawned the backronym visual interface.

-Vim (Vi IMproved) is an expanded clone of Vim created by Bram Moolenaar in 1991.

-## Movement Origins

 Vi uses hjkl for navigation as it was developed on an ADM-3A terminal which didn't have dedicated arrow keys, using hjkl for navigation.

 ![[ADM3A.png]]